 Directly following this heartfelt welcome, Dr. Børge Nordestgaard, MD, from the University of Copenhagen discussed progress made internationally to improve the diagnosis rates of FH.
 Currently, less than 10% of the FH population around the world has been identified, except for a few Western European countries with active FH screening programs, however we still have a long way to go.

-The FH Foundation invited Dr. Gerald Watts, MD, from the University of Western Australia, Dr. Pablo Corral, MD, from FASTA University Argentina, Dr. Leiv Ose, MD, from University of Oslo, and Jules Payne from FH Europe and Heart UK to share the initiatives they are a part of that build multi-stakeholder collaboration to advance FH care in their regions.
+the Family Heart Foundation invited Dr. Gerald Watts, MD, from the University of Western Australia, Dr. Pablo Corral, MD, from FASTA University Argentina, Dr. Leiv Ose, MD, from University of Oslo, and Jules Payne from FH Europe and Heart UK to share the initiatives they are a part of that build multi-stakeholder collaboration to advance FH care in their regions.

-“Last year, in partnership with the FH Foundation and the FH Iberoamericana Network, we launched Meeting of the Americas which is a survey initiative to understand the level of awareness and knowledge in physicians regarding familial hypercholesterolemia.
+“Last year, in partnership with the Family Heart Foundation and the FH Iberoamericana Network, we launched Meeting of the Americas which is a survey initiative to understand the level of awareness and knowledge in physicians regarding familial hypercholesterolemia.
 Today, we have over 900 survey responses from countries within North, Central, and South America.” – Dr. Pablo Corral

-Dr. Sam Gidding, MD, Chief Medical Officer of the FH Foundation, led a panel discussion with Muin Khoury MD PhD from the Centers for Disease Control and Prevention (CDC), Khalid Al. Rasadi, MD, from the Oman Society of Lipid and Atherosclerosis (OSLA), and Thomas Gaziano, MD, MSc, from the World Heart Federation that highlighted the role of policy and public health programs to move the needle forward for FH.
+Dr. Sam Gidding, MD, Chief Medical Officer of the Family Heart Foundation, led a panel discussion with Muin Khoury MD PhD from the Centers for Disease Control and Prevention (CDC), Khalid Al. Rasadi, MD, from the Oman Society of Lipid and Atherosclerosis (OSLA), and Thomas Gaziano, MD, MSc, from the World Heart Federation that highlighted the role of policy and public health programs to move the needle forward for FH.